 The Police staff member will not ask you invasive questions.

 Any personal identifying information is kept securely at the Sexual Assault Referral Centre (SARC).

-What happens to my statement?
+What happens to the notes?

-Your statement is given a unique reference number (so that you remain anonymous).
+The notes are given a unique reference number (so that you remain anonymous).

 Will there be an investigation?

 Anonymous reporting will not trigger an investigation.
-The Police staff member will only contact you to inform you of other allegations of a similar nature found against the person on the PNC or if someone else comes forward and makes similar allegations in the future.
+The Police staff member will only contact you to inform you of other allegations of a similar nature found against the person on the PND or if someone else comes forward and makes similar allegations in the future.
 As mentioned, even in these circumstances, you will still have the choice to remain anonymous.